Automatic Generation of Dense Non-rigid Optical Flow: Generating the DAVIS-Mask-OpticalFlow Dataset

 \subsection{Discussion}

-From these extensive, yet initial, analyses of various design choices, we derive that the generated datasets with non-rigid optical flow fields are well suitable for training CNNs for optical flow prediction.
-In the next section, the \E1-5-C-M dataset, coined DAVIS-Mask-OpticalFlow (\textbf{DMO}), generated using Mask R-CNN segments, using original and re-textured objects, is used.
+From these extensive yet initial analyses of various design choices, we derive that the generated datasets with non-rigid optical flow fields are well suited for training CNNs for optical flow prediction.
+In the next section, the \E1-5-C-M dataset, coined Deepmatching-Maskrcnn-OpticalFlow (\textbf{DMO}), generated using Mask R-CNN segments using original and re-textured objects is utilized.